ncuriale/insightData-fansite-analytics/README.md

 This is my submission for the Insight Data Engineering Coding Challenge.
 Thank you for this opporutnity and hopefully you like what I have provided for you.

 The software enclosed was programmed using Python and a python3 interpreter.
 It requires the following dependencies to be installed.
-These 5 packages should be found by doing a pip or conda install. numpy re datetime calendar pybloom_live
+These 6 packages should be found by doing a pip or conda install:
+1. numpy
+2. re
+3. os
+4. datetime
+5. calendar
+6. pybloom_live

 This code should be able to be run from the run.sh script.
 Please do not hesitate to contact me with any questions.